shyams050583/activemq-consumer/README.md

 # activemq-consumer
-Sample consumer code using Spring Boot and external ActiveMQ Queue
+Sample Spring Boot application that consumes the message from external ActiveMQ Queue.